 His programs have won numerous awards, including three from the Overseas Press Club, the DuPont-Columbia Silver Baton, three Robert F. Kennedy awards for reporting on the disadvantaged, a Harry Chapin World Hunger Year award, and a United Nations Gold Medal award.
 Sandy was a 1993 Nieman Fellow at Harvard University.
 He has written for The New York Times Magazine, Audubon, The Nation, The Los Angeles Times Magazine, and dozens of other publications.

-His book The Lemon Tree: An Arab, A Jew, and the Heart of the Middle East (Bloomsbury USA, 2006) was based on his award-winning documentary for NPR’s Fresh Air about a Palestinian man and a Jewish woman whose families lived in the same house before and after the founding of Israel.
+His previous book, The Lemon Tree (Bloomsbury USA, 2006), was based on his award-winning documentary for NPR’s Fresh Air about a Palestinian man and a Jewish woman whose families lived in the same house before and after the founding of Israel.
 The book won a Christopher Award for “affirming the highest values of the human spirit” and was Booklist’s “Editor’s Choice” for best adult non-fiction book of 2006.
 It was also a finalist for the National Book Critics Circle Award.
 His first book, Me and Hank (Free Press, 2000), is an exploration of heroes and race relations in America through the experience of baseball slugger Hank Aaron.
-His forthcoming book, Children of the Stone, about the building of a music school under occupation in the West Bank, will be published in the spring of 2015 by Bloomsbury.

 From 2002 to 2007, Sandy directed the International Reporting Project at the Graduate School of Journalism at the University of California at Berkeley.
 In 2007, his students won the George Polk Award for a series for print and radio on the early signs of climate change around the world.
 It was the first time students had been honored in the history of the awards.